 Ways in which Iowa State provides assistance with educational expenses include:

-- Bridge Funding: Arrival of New Child - graduate assistants, predocs, and postdocs who are the primary cargiver of the new child may request up to six weeks of funding for the arrival of a new child.
+- Bridge Funding: Arrival of New Child - graduate assistants, predocs, and postdocs who are a primary caregiver of the new child may request up to twelve weeks of funding for the arrival of a new child.

 - Employment - including on and off campus jobs